U.S. companies make new vows to tackle carbon emissions, even as global action falls short

 Yet some of the world’s biggest companies say they have not lost sight of the urgency of climate change and have announced new plans to combat it.
-Morgan Stanley, AT&T and Walmart made fresh commitments and adopted more aggressive timetables for reducing their greenhouse gas emissions.
+Morgan Stanley, AT&T and Walmart made fresh commitments and adopted more aggressive timetables for reducing greenhouse gas emissions.
 At the same time, General Electric announced that it will no longer build new coal-fired power plants.

-Morgan Stanley became the first major U.S. bank to commit to net-zero emissions of carbon by 2050 — meaning that it would emit no more carbon into the atmosphere than it would capture and store.
-The firm said it would halve its emissions by 2030, requiring the end of financing for new fossil fuel projects.
-And it said that it would not trade carbon offsets or use unproven technologies instead of reducing the carbon footprint of its own operations.
+Morgan Stanley became the first major U.S. bank to declare that the emissions of clients and projects it finances would equal net-zero by 2050.
+Analysts said the firm would have to sharply reduce lending to clients such as the oil and gas sector.

 Ben Ratner, senior director of the Environmental Defense Fund, said that “adopting net zero by 2050 as the north star will become the new normal for companies and investors.”